- kubectl installed.

 To specify different destination/credentials, change the following parameters in the manifest file:

-To deploy Elastic Agent on Kubernetes, run:
+To deploy Elastic Agent to Kubernetes, run:

 kubectl create -f elastic-agent-managed-kubernetes.yaml